Hypoallergenic Pilo huggie earrings safe for sensitive skin

 If you have a history of itchy earlobes, read the fine print and avoid these materials:

-- Flash Plating: This is a microscopic layer of gold over a cheap base.
+• Flash Plating: This is a microscopic layer of gold over a lower-quality base.
 It wears off in weeks, exposing your skin directly to the allergy-inducing metals underneath.

 The "Earring Test": How to Shop Safely